Rules of Play

 - No noise makers will be allowed at any field (horns, whistles, sirens, cowbells, etc.) Offenders will be asked to leave the field.

-- Any player, fan or coach ejected from a game will be prohibited from competing in/coaching/watching his/her teams's next game.
+- Any player, fan or coach ejected from a game will be prohibited from competing in/coaching/watching his/her teams' next game.
+If a player/coach/fan is ejected for a second time he/she will be disqualified from the tournament.

 - No player may compete, or be rostered, on more than one team during the tournament.

-- Any team in violation of the above roster rules will forfeit all games in which the ineligible player has participated and forfeit any opportunity to advance to the playoffs.
+- Any violation of the tournament roster rules will result in forfeiture of any games in which the ineligible player participated and may result in disqualification from the tournament

 Points will be awarded after each game in the following manner: